GenBench/GenBench.github.io/_pages/workshop.md

 - <b>Khuyagbaatar Batsuren</b>: an Associate Professor at the National University of Mongolia.
 His research interest focuses on computational morphology and multilingual NLP.
 - <b>Amirhossein Kazemnejad</b>: a master's student at McGill University and Mila, where he studies the generalisation capabilities of Transformers.
 - <b>Christos Christodoulopoulos</b>: a Senior Applied Scientist at Amazon Research Cambridge, working on knowledge extraction and verification.
-- <b>Mario Giulianelli</b>: a postdoctoral fellow at ETH Zürich, where he works with the Rycolab in the Institute for Machine Learning, Department of Computer Science.
+- <b>Mario Giulianelli</b>: a postdoctoral fellow at ETH Zürich, where he works with the Rycolab in the Institute for Machine Learning.
-- <b>Ryan Cotterell</b>: an assistant professor of computer science at ETH Zurich where he is affiliated with the Institute for Machine Learning, the AI Center, and the Media Technology Center.
+- <b>Ryan Cotterell</b>: an assistant professor of computer science at ETH Zürich where he is affiliated with the Institute for Machine Learning, the AI Center, and the Media Technology Center.
 He primarily researches topics in natural language publishing and machine learning.